furthestgoose/Who-s-that-pokemon-/README.md

 ## Features

 - Randomly selects a Pokemon for the user to guess.
-- Provides hints such as the silhouette of the Pokemon and the type.
+- Provides hints such as the silhouette of the Pokemon.
 - Allows users to input their guess and see if they are correct.
 - Fun and nostalgic for fans of the Pokemon franchise!